gupta-seema/usb-anomaly-detector/README.md

 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute it.

 ## Author
-Created by [Your Name].
+Created by Seema Gupta.
 This tool was designed to enhance IT security and compliance workflows by identifying unauthorized USB connections.